1. Home

 Welcome

 Thank you for your willingness to serve as a trustee on your local public library board.
-Both of my parents served as trustees (at different times, of course!) for my hometown public library in Buhl and I know what a time commitment serving can be.
-I hope you also find it fulfilling and a good way to contribute to your community and the most democratic of institutions, the public library.
-It is my hope that this guide will assist you as you work with your fellow trustees to continuously improve your library’s ability to serve your community.
+We hope this guide will assist you as you work with your fellow trustees to continuously improve your library’s ability to serve your community.

 clay.ritter@libraries.idaho.gov | (208) 639-4177

-Disclaimer: The information in this manual is intended as a reference guide and is not intended to replace the advice of legal counsel.
+Disclaimer: The information in this manual is intended as a reference guide.
+It is not intended to replace the advice of legal counsel.

 Related Articles